aosabook/500lines/ci/chapter.rst

 discovery.
 We will *only* run tests that are in a directory named "tests" within the repository.

-Continusous integration systems monitor a master repository which is usually hosted on a webserver, and not local to the CI's filesystems.
+Continuous integration systems monitor a master repository which is usually hosted on a webserver, and not local to the CI's filesystems.
 For the cases of our example, we will use a local repository instead of a remote repository.

 Continuous integration systems need not run periodically.
 You can also have them run every few commits, or per-commit.
 For our example case, I am simplifying this to just being periodically.
 This means that if this is set up to check for changes in 5 minute periods, it will run tests against the most recent commit made after the 5 minute period.
 It won't test every commit made within that period of time, only the most recent one.